NSHG-PM 2023 workshop

 Tõnu Esko, University of Tartu, Estonia

-Hafsteinn Einarsson, deCODE, Iceland
+Hafsteinn Einarsson, deCODE genetics, Iceland

 Pekka Vartiainen, University of Helsinki, Finland